lwear/FirebaseTicTacToe/README.md

 ## TASK 3: Listeners and connecting two players.
 ### Watch and complete Task 3, the video show the old methods: <https://youtu.be/vpt9o7O2-5I>

- 1. What to do if `firebase emulators:start` throws an error.
- 2. How to write and read data to the database NEW METHOD: <https://firebase.google.com/docs/database/web/read-and-write#web-version-9_1>.
+ 1. How to write and read data to the database NEW METHOD: <https://firebase.google.com/docs/database/web/read-and-write#web-version-9_1>.
- 3. How to write listeners for any data change (on) and how to request data only once (once).
+ 2. How to write listeners for any data change (on) and how to request data only once (once).
 NEW METHOD: <https://firebase.google.com/docs/database/web/read-and-write#web-version-9_1>.

 ## TASK 4: Take a turn and push it to the database.
 ### Watch and complete Task 4: <https://youtu.be/ri25ktZjZtk>